numpy/numpy/doc/source/reference/c-api/array.rst

     .. note::
         This function will eventually be deprecated.
 Please migrate to the new DType API for casts.
-See `NPY_DT_legacy_descriptor_proto` for details.
+See :c:macro:`NPY_DT_legacy_descriptor_proto`
+        for details.
 The new DType API provides more flexibility and speed even for dtypes compatible with the legacy API.

 Special functions for NPY_OBJECT